citp/privacy-policy-historical/w/wo/wol/wolframalpha.com.md

 ## Questions and Concerns

-If you have any questions or concerns about this Privacy Policy, you may email us or contact us by U.S. mail at Wolfram Alpha LLC, Attn: Legal Department, 100 Trade Center Drive, Champaign, IL 61820-7237 USA.
+If you have any questions or concerns about this Privacy Policy, you may [email us](https://web.archive.org/contact.html) or contact us by U.S. mail at Wolfram Alpha LLC, Attn: Legal Department, 100 Trade Center Drive, Champaign, IL 61820-7237 USA.

-Effective as of March 5, 2009.

-Sign Up for Wolfram|Alpha News